Generic name: temazepam (te MAZ e pam)

 What is temazepam?

 Temazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
-Temazepam affects chemicals in the brain that may be unbalanced in people with sleep problems (insomnia).
+It affects chemicals in the brain that may be unbalanced in people with sleep problems (insomnia).

-Temazepam is used to treat insomnia symptoms, such as trouble falling asleep or staying asleep.
+Temazepam is used to treat insomnia (trouble falling or staying asleep).

 Do not use temazepam if you are pregnant.
-This medicine can cause birth defects or life-threatening withdrawal symptoms in a newborn.
+It can cause birth defects or life-threatening withdrawal symptoms in a newborn.
 Use effective birth control to prevent pregnancy while taking this medicine.

 Temazepam may cause a severe allergic reaction.
 Stop taking this medicine and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
 Take this medication only when you are getting ready for several hours of sleep.
 You may fall asleep very quickly after taking the medicine.